 Once the Supervisor and Vice President, and Dean if applicable, have determined the appropriateness of a remote work arrangement, and the supervisor and the employee have set a proposed schedule for the days and hours of remote work, the arrangement must be approved by Human Resources.
-In addition, if the supervisor intends for the remote worker to also work on campus, the supervisor must confirm a plan for the on-campus work location with the Real Estate Development and Sustainable Capital Planning department.
+In addition, if the supervisor intends for the remote worker to also work on campus, the supervisor must confirm a plan for the on-campus work location with the Office of Capital Planning and Facilities.

 Remote work arrangements require the execution of the Remote Work Agreement.

 - The Remote Work Agreement will set out the agreed schedule of days and hours of remote work.

 - It is understood that remote workers may not have dedicated on-campus work locations.
 Factors to be considered by the department include the amount of time the employee is expected to be on campus, how closely the employee will need to work with others in the department, the need for private space, and space availability.
 Remote workers who do not have dedicated on-campus work locations, will use "hotel" workspaces or other temporary work locations.
 Over time, we look forward to continuing to develop new, creative campus workspace options to accommodate many different workstyles.

 - Every remote worker will have an "assigned campus," specified in the Remote Work Agreement.

 - Remote workers are expected to be productive and accessible during their agreed-upon regular work schedule.
 The supervisor will also set out expectations for the manner and frequency of the remote worker's regular communication (i.e. via phone, video conferencing, and/or in person, etc.) with the supervisor and others at New York Tech, vendors, etc. Remote workers are expected to maintain the same response times as if they were on campus and will make themselves available to attend scheduled work meetings as required.